UCL-EO/geog0111/docs/020_Python_files.md

 When you wish to access some file or dataset, you will generally know which format the file will be in, so can target an appropriate reader.
 Quite often though, we have to we might need to examine a dataset before deciding on some parameters for an interpreter, particularly with text datasets.

-In these notes, we will learn how to access and use binary and text datasets in Python, but from the local file system, and online from URLs.
+In these notes, we will learn how to access and use binary and text datasets in Python, from the local file system and online from URLs over the next few sessions.
+In a URI sense, there is much in common between online and local files

-We first need to learn some core tools for file and URL access.
-We will be using the object-oriented [`pathlib`](https://docs.python.org/3/library/pathlib.html) package for local files, and a local variant of [`urlpath`](https://github.com/chrono-meter/urlpath) called [`gurlpath`](geog0111/gurlpath.py).

 We will be also using `yaml`, `json` and [`pandas`](https://pandas.pydata.org/) packages for reading particular text file types, and introducing [`gdal`](https://gdal.org/python/) for binary image files.